b9org/b9/docs/DirectoryStructure.md

 ### The build/ directory

 The `build/` directory is where we store our executables and build artifacts.
 It is not a part of our repository, but rather it is manually generated when we [build base9].

 [build base9]: ./SetupBase9.md#build-base9

 ### The docs/ directory

-The `docs/` directory is where we store our documentation, images, old presentations, and the files for our website.
-The markdown files can be viewed from our GitHub page, but have also been integrated into the [Base9 website].
+The `docs/` directory is where we store our [documentation], [tutorials], images, old presentations, and the files for our website.
+The markdown files that comprise our documentation can be viewed from our GitHub page, but have also been integrated into the [Base9 website].

+[documentation]: ./Documentation.md
+[tutorials]: ./Tutorials.md
 [Base9 website]: https://b9org.github.io/b9/